 I would argue that Rand’s view of morality in The Fountainhead still contains a considerable residue of Nietzscheanism.
 She is still interested in how primal forces of light and dark play out in the economy of the soul even as she works her way to the virtue ethics of her later thinking.
 To some extent her thinking is still pre-philosophical, despite the fact that one of the main points of the novel is that man needs to become self-conscious in his thinking about ethics.

 That may seem like an untenable paradox given that Rand clearly intends her philosophy of individualism to be the culmination of the development of her ideal man in The Fountainhead, but I would argue that Roark’s observations about morality are barely philosophical at all.
-His conclusion that all that proceeds from the self is the good is not fundamental as part of a theoretical approach.
+His conclusion that all that proceeds from the ego is the good is not fundamental as part of a theoretical approach.
 He is clearly thinking and feeling his way to general principles that could be the basis of a later philosophy, as they clearly were for Rand, but he is not there yet.
-(Not surprising since Roark is not a philosopher.)
-This is the “philosophy” of common sense and sense of life and passion and fresh observations about man’s situation.
+(Not surprising since Roark is not a philosopher, and Rand the novelist is not yet a philosopher.)
+Roark’s is the “philosophy” of common sense and sense of life and passion and fresh observations about man’s situation.
 I would argue that such thinking is and must be developmentally and historically prior to true philosophy, but that point does not take away from the fact that it is not “full” philosophy.
 We could call it “proto-philosophy.”

 III.
 The Growth of the Middle Years